Webhook

 ## Select the running environment

-The first step to develop a new webhook type plugin is to determine what environment is going to be used:
+The first step in developing a new webhook plugin is to determine which environment to use:

 * Python